Expert Tips For Getting Hits On Your Website

 By Gregory Smyth

 Knowledge is power … and conversely, no knowledge means not much power!
-In terms of internet marketing, web analytics packages are the way that you can obtain knowledge about your customers, the way they search, and how they respond to what they find.
-Without a web analytics package, you could spend quite a few dollars and plenty of time on web marketing strategies that pay no dividends - and following that, if you don't know how to interpret your web analytics package data, or don't use the data, there has been more time wasted.
-Here we look at why you need a web analytics package, and what to do with all that precious information once you have gathered it.
+In terms of internet marketing, web analytics packages are the way to obtain knowledge about your customers and their behavior -- the way they search and how they respond to what they find.
+Without a web analytics package, you could spend quite a few dollars and plenty of time on web marketing strategies that pay no dividends.
+Furthermore, if you don't know how to interpret your web analytics package data or don't use the data provided, then more time will have been wasted.
+Here we look at why you need a web analytics package and what to do with all that precious information once you have gathered it.

-If you are using tools form an online marketing agency, such as article distribution, article marketing, press release distribution or link building, your web analytics will help assess how these are working.
+If you are using tools from an online marketing agency, such as article distribution, article marketing, press release distribution or link building, your web analytics will help assess how these are working.
 You can see how many visitors to your site came through the link in the About the Author box of an article, or through a particular press release.
-You can also see which incoming links are working best for you, then decide whether to push your top hit-earners, or to focus on the paths which aren't earning you as many visitors at present.
+You can also see which incoming links are working best for you, then decide whether to push your top hit earners or to focus on the paths which aren't earning you as many visitors.

-In fact, the incoming links are the most revealing part of a web analysis tool for most companies.
+Incoming links are, for many companies, the most revealing part of a web analysis tool.
 When you begin an online marketing campaign with an Asian web analytics or Bangkok digital marketing firm, the top companies will recommend you engage in article distribution and press release distribution.
 While you cannot see the value of all of the indexed links in the About the Author boxes that these create, you can certainly see the number of visitors to your site increase with your web analysis tool.
-These tools not only help you to see where you could be spending your web marketing strategy dollar more wisely, they quickly convince you that they are an essential part of life with a corporate website!
+These tools not only help you see how to maximize your web marketing strategy spend, but they quickly convince you that they are an essential part of life with a corporate website!